 - the company providing the services has its place of business or a business establishment in Germany and is entered in the Commercial Register or if a registered trade exists there, and - the company or establishment providing the services has, at the time the services are rendered, at least one permanent employee working in Germany, and - the detailed invoice for the services is issued by the business or establishment, and - the services billed are all provided in Germany or the material used to provide the services is all in fact procured in Germany and the technical equipment necessary to provide the services is in fact used in Germany.
-As regards mobile technical film equipment (e.g. cameras, lighting and sound equipment), it must be procured (i.e. purchased, leased or hired) in Germany. - (6) A film is a feature-length film if it has a screen length of at least 79 minutes, for children's films of 59 minutes.
-In justified exceptional cases, the FFA managing board may allow a shorter screen length in the case of animated films.
+As regards mobile technical film equipment (e.g. cameras, lighting and sound equipment), it must be procured (i.e. purchased, leased or hired) in Germany.

+(6) A film is a feature-length film if it has a screen length of at least 79 minutes, for children's films of 59 minutes.